University campus near Chattanooga, Tennessee

 Notable Cyber Incidents in the Chattanooga Area

-Cyber threats are not abstract risks for Chattanooga — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Chattanooga:
+Cyber threats aren't abstract risks for Chattanooga, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Chattanooga:

 Cybersecurity Job Market in the Chattanooga